Brokers suspended for sending false documents

 - Decision on guilt 33-14-1740, 33-14-1741 and Decision on sanction 33-14-1740, 33-14-1741, confirmed by the Court of Québec, not classified, CQ decision dated May 29, 2018.

 Broker’s duty to verify

-Your real estate or mortgage broker must show the accuracy of the information he gives you by relevant documents and he is responsible for all the information he disseminates.
+Your real estate broker must show the accuracy of the information he gives you by relevant documents and he is responsible for all the information he disseminates.
 In addition, the Regulation respecting brokerage requirements, professional conduct of brokers and advertising of the OACIQ requires that the broker verify the information provided to the public or to another broker.
 He must be able to prove the accuracy of this information.